Digital Identity Risk Assessment Playbook

 - Can access: Information resources provided by the application

-- Examples: Employees, general public
+- Examples: Employees, the general public

 - Functional privileged users